slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 <details><summary>Affine characters in BQN</summary>

 The [documentation](https://mlochbaum.github.io/BQN/tutorial/expression.html#character-arithmetic)
-says that characters form an affine space;
-this is not technically true, but a good guide on what kinds of operations we have access to:[^8]
+says that characters reside in an affine space,[^8] which is a good guide on what kinds of operations we have access to:

   1. `(+) : Num  → Char → Char`, adding a number to a character gives a character: